How to File for Divorce in Brooklyn

 Easing You Through the Legal Process

-- You or your spouse has lived in New York for two years before filing.
+- You or your spouse has lived in New York State for at least two years immediately before filing.

 Contact us now to schedule a consultation!